Am I being gaslighted? 8 Ways to Respond

 In Family Dynamics

-That could be gaslighting if you tell someone in your family how you feel about something and they completely ignore you.
-For example, if you tell them something they said made you feel bad, they might say, “You’re too sensitive; I never said anything like that.”
-You’re left confused and wondering if you got it wrong, even though you knew what was said.
+Telling someone in your family how you feel about something and having them totally disregard you could be considered gaslighting.
+For instance, if you tell them that something they said upset you, they may respond, “You’re too sensitive; I never said anything like that.”
+You know what was said, but you’re left perplexed and wondering if you got it wrong.

 Gaslighting Relationship